centic9/poi-mail-merge/README.md

 This is a small application which allows to repeatedely replace markers in a Microsoft Word document with items taken from a CSV/Microsoft Excel file.

-I started this project as I was quite disappointed with the functionality that LibreOffice offers, I especially wanted something that is repeatable/automateable and does not produce spurious strange results and needs re-configuration each time the mail-merge needs to be (re-)run.
+I started this project as I was quite disappointed with the functionality that LibreOffice offers, I especially wanted something that is repeatable/automateable and does not produce spurious strange results and also does not need re-configuration each time the mail-merge is (re-)run.

 ## How it works

-you provide a word-document which contains template-markers for things that should be replaced, e.g. "<first-name> <last-name>".
+you provide a word-document which contains template-markers (enclosed in ${...}) for things that should be replaced, e.g. "${first-name} ${last-name}".

-The first sheet of the Excel file is read and needs to contain a header row which is used to match the template-names used in the Word-template.
+The first sheet of the Excel file is read and the application expects a header-row which is used to match the template-names used in the Word-template.

 The result is a single merged Word-document which contains a copy of the template for each line in the Excel file.